Shivender-Kun/aetherpad-web/README.md

-# Personal Notes
+# AetherPad

-Personal Notes is a privacy-focused, full-stack note-taking application built with [Next.js](https://nextjs.org/), TypeScript, and Tailwind CSS.
+AetherPad is a privacy-focused, full-stack note-taking application built with [Next.js](https://nextjs.org/), TypeScript, and Tailwind CSS.
 It features user authentication, note and label management, a responsive sidebar, and a modern UI.

 ---

 ## Features

 - **User Authentication:** Secure login and session management.
-- **Notes Management:** Create, edit, and delete personal notes.
+- **Notes Management:** Create, edit, and delete AetherPad.
 - **Labels:** Organize notes with custom labels.
 Add, edit, and delete labels.
 - **Responsive Sidebar:** Collapsible sidebar with keyboard shortcuts and theming.
 - **Modern UI:** Built with Radix UI, Tailwind CSS, and custom components.